AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems.md

     * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

-* Creating Next-Item Demand Prediction Model
+* Creating Next-Item Price Change Model

    * Uses Markov / DynamicBayesianNetwork to predict the most likely item that would be purchased.